 Saint Louis University's Department of Pathology actively integrates research into the mechanisms of diseases at the genetic, molecular, and cellular levels with clinical activities.
 While ensuring an increasing understanding of human diseases, this provides the foundation for further developments in diagnosis and therapy.
 The faculty provides extensive research and training opportunities to graduate students and medical trainees to support these fundamental activities.

 All students interested in SLU's Ph.D. program in pathology must enroll through the core graduate program in biomedical sciences.
 This one-year program provides a strong basic foundation in biomedical sciences and allows students to rotate through four formal laboratory rotations in the medical center before choosing a specific field of study.

-Courses required for a Ph.D. degree in pathology include the core basic biomedical sciences coursework, which covers topics in biochemistry, molecular and cellular biology, pathology, genetics, pharmacology, microbiology, immunology and neurobiology.
+Courses required for a Ph.D. degree in pathology include the core basic biomedical sciences coursework, covering topics in biochemistry, molecular and cellular biology, pathology, genetics, pharmacology, microbiology, immunology and neurobiology.
 Students will also take courses in pathobiology; and research colloquia.
-Coursework includes lectures, small group problem-solving sessions, student presentations and hands-on experience.
-Additional elective courses, which may be taken from other departments or from other universities in the area, are selected in collaboration with a departmental adviser.
+Coursework includes lectures, small group problem-solving sessions, student presentations, and hands-on experience.
+Additional elective courses, which may be taken from other departments or universities in the area, are selected in collaboration with a departmental adviser.

-Starting in the second year, students present their research progress yearly at Topics in Pathology, the departmental research colloquium.
+Students present their research progress yearly at Topics in Pathology, the departmental research colloquium starting in the second year.
 A written preliminary and oral examination is taken at the end of the second year, which focuses primarily on the proposed area of thesis research.

 Fieldwork and Research Opportunities

 Pathology graduate students have opportunities and exposure to technical skills and research expertise through research collaborations.
 Pathology faculty members maintain contact with colleagues in the academic and industrial community.
-As both a basic science and clinical department, the pathology faculty has diverse interests and expertise, from the bench to the bedside.
-The department stresses close interactions among students, their mentors and the graduate steering committee to foster intellectual and scientific growth.
+In both the basic science and clinical department, the pathology faculty has diverse interests and expertise, from the bench to the bedside.
+The department stresses close interactions among students, mentors, and the graduate steering committee to foster intellectual and scientific growth.

-Graduates of Saint Louis University's pathology program are technically skilled and thoughtful scientists prepared for successful research careers in academics, industry, medicine or government.
+Saint Louis University's pathology program graduates are technically skilled and thoughtful scientists prepared for successful research careers in academics, industry, medicine, or government.

 - Application form and fee